pyrroman/ExileRaceTracker/README.md

 HotKeys
 =======
-Shift-Alt-p : Set the tooltip's position to your cursor position.
+Shift-Alt-P : Set the tooltip's position to your cursor position.

-Shift-Alt-x : Exit the script
+Shift-Alt-X : Exit the script

-Shift-Alt-a : Change the followed account
+Shift-Alt-A : Change the followed account

+Shift-Alt-W : Activate the script for week races.
+(The script's default is to ignore Week races because of issues when there are two races at the same time)

 Screenshots
 ==========